desbenoit/ChallengeDuBerger/Formules.md

 - Keep calm, and be Happy
 - May the force be with you...
 - Et merci pour le poisson !
-- Mets ton cache-nez, l'hiver arrive
+- Mets ton cache-nez, l'hiver arrive.